awsdocs/aws-powershell-user-guide/doc_source/pstools-s3.md

 + [Delete Amazon S3 Objects and Buckets](pstools-s3-delete-website.md)
 + [Upload In\-Line Text Content to Amazon S3](pstools-s3-upload-in-line-text.md)

 In this section, we create a static website using the AWS Tools for Windows PowerShell using Amazon S3 and CloudFront\.
 In the process, we demonstrate a number of common tasks with these services\.
-This walkthrough is modeled after the Getting Started Guide for *Host a Static Website <https://aws\.amazon\.com/getting\-started/projects/host\-static\-website/>*, which describes a similar process using the [AWS Management Console](https://console.aws.amazon.com/s3/home)\.
+This walkthrough is modeled after the Getting Started Guide for [Host a Static Website](https://aws.amazon.com/getting-started/projects/host-static-website/), which describes a similar process using the [AWS Management Console](https://console.aws.amazon.com/s3/home)\.

 The commands shown here assume that you have set default credentials and a default region for your PowerShell session\.
 Therefore, credentials and regions are not included in the invocation of the cmdlets\.

+**Note**
-There is currently no Amazon S3 API for renaming buckets and objects, and therefore, no single Tools for Windows PowerShell cmdlet for performing this task\.
-To rename objects in S3, we recommend that you copy the object using a new name, by running the [Copy\-S3Object](https://docs.aws.amazon.com/powershell/latest/reference/items/Copy-S3Object.html) cmdlet, and then delete the original object by running the [Remove\-S3Object](https://docs.aws.amazon.com/powershell/latest/reference/items/Remove-S3Object.html) cmdlet\.
+There is currently no Amazon S3 API for renaming a bucket or object, and therefore, no single Tools for Windows PowerShell cmdlet for performing this task\.
+To rename an object in S3, we recommend that you copy the object to one with a new name, by running the [Copy\-S3Object](https://docs.aws.amazon.com/powershell/latest/reference/items/Copy-S3Object.html) cmdlet, and then delete the original object by running the [Remove\-S3Object](https://docs.aws.amazon.com/powershell/latest/reference/items/Remove-S3Object.html) cmdlet\.

 ## See Also<a name="see-also"></a>
 +  [Using the AWS Tools for Windows PowerShell](pstools-using.md)